Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges

 \subsection{Sensitivity}

-A trade-off is observed in the improvements: with improved gamma/hadron separation, a larger signal retention can be achieved with similar background rejection.
-Nevertheless, even with improved reconstruction, larger signal retention implies slightly worse resolution due to lower-quality events being kept.
-The combination of these effects in the overall performance can be seen in the differential sensitivity, which estimates the lowest flux that can be detected in an energy bin with given statistical requirements.
-Figure~\ref{fig:sensitivity} shows the final sensitivity for \texttt{Event types} compared to the monoscopic and stereoscopic sensitivities from \cite{Unbehaun:2025skr} and \cite{vanEldik2016}, respectively\footnote{The data points from Figure~\ref{fig:sensitivity} are listed in Table~\ref{tab:data} in Appendix~\ref{app:data}.}.
-A point-source detection with 5$\sigma$ confidence level and more than 10 gamma events for an energy spectrum of $E^{-2}$ and 50h of observation time was required.
+A trade-off is observed in the improvements: With an improved gamma-hadron separation, a higher signal retention can be achieved with a similar background rejection.
+Nevertheless, even with improved reconstruction, a higher signal retention implies a slightly lower resolution because lower-quality events are kept.
+The combination of these effects in the overall performance can be seen in the differential sensitivity, which estimates the lowest flux that can be detected in an energy bin with the given statistical requirements.
+Figure~\ref{fig:sensitivity} shows the final sensitivity for \texttt{Event types} compared to the monoscopic and stereoscopic sensitivities from \cite{Unbehaun:2025skr} and \cite{vanEldik2016}\footnote{The data points from Figure~\ref{fig:sensitivity} are listed in Table~\ref{tab:data} in Appendix~\ref{app:data}.}.
+A point-source detection with a 5$\sigma$ confidence level and more than ten gamma events for an energy spectrum of $E^{-2}$ and 50h of observation time was required.
 3D Cash statistics~\citep{Cash} was used instead of the usual 1D W-statistics with on-off regions~\citep{Berge2007}.
 The reference stereoscopic sensitivity from~\citep{vanEldik2016} was adapted to 3D Cash statistics for Figure~\ref{fig:sensitivity}.
 The sensitivity for \texttt{Event types} using W-statistics is shown in Appendix~\ref{app:sens}.
 The differential sensitivity strongly depends on the bin size and the chosen requirements and statistical assumptions.
-For that reason, a comparison between the different configurations is valid, but caution is required when comparing to the sensitivities obtained in other works.
+A comparison between the different configurations is therefore valid, but caution is required for a comparison to the sensitivities obtained in other works.
 For \texttt{Event types}, the datasets for each type were built independently, and then a joint fit was performed to combine them.
 An observation offset, that is, the angular distance between the expected source position and the pointing direction, of $0.5^{\circ}$ was considered.
 The variability of the improvements over the field of view of the telescope is shown in Appendix~\ref{app:fov}.